-Questions to ask us: Help me understand how these fees and costs might affect my investments.
+Ouestions to ask us: Help me understand how these fees and costs might affect my investments.
 If I give you \$10,000 to invest, how much will go to fees and costs, and how much will be invested for me?
+What are your legal obligations to me when acting as my investment adviser?
+How else does your firm make money and what conflicts of interest do you have?
 How might your conflicts of interest affect me, and how will you address them?

 What fees will I pay?
 Our fees vary depending on the services you receive.
 Additionally, the amount of assets in your account affects our advisory fee; the more assets you have in your advisory account, the more you will pay us and thus we have an incentive to increase those assets in order to increase our fee.
-For hourly fee arrangements, each additional hour (or portion thereof) we spend working for you would increase the advisory fee.
+For hourly fee arrangements, each additional hour (or portion therefore) we spend working for you would increase the advisory fee.
 Our fixed fee arrangements are based on the amount of work we expect to perform for you, so material changes in that amount of work will affect the advisory fee we quote you.
-Advisory fees are generally paid quarterly, in advance.
-We prorate fees for partial years of service, both in the initial year of service and in the final year of service.
-Pro-rated fees for the first quarter of service and fees for supplemental services, such as retirement plan or 529 college savings plan set-up and/or review, are paid in arrears.
-Advisory fees are subject to a minimum fee of \$100 per year, per client, pro-rated for partial years.
+Portfolio management fees are typically charged quarterly, in advance.
+Project financial planning fees are charged half in advance, remainder due upon completion.
+Ongoing financial planning fees consist of an upfront charge, as well as an ongoing fee paid monthly in arrears.
 You pay our fees even if you do not have any transactions and the advisory fee paid to us generally does not vary based on the type of investments selected.
 Please also see Items 4, 5, 6, 7 & 8 of our Brochure.

-Some investments (e.g., mutual funds, variable annuities, etc.) impose additional fees (e.g., transactional fees and product-level fees) that reduce the value of your investment over time.
-The same goes for any additional fees you pay to a custodian.
-Additionally, you will pay transaction fees, if applicable, when we buy or sell an investment for your account.
+Third Party Costs: Some investments (e.g., mutual funds, variable annuities, etc.) impose additional fees (e.g., transactional fees and product-level fees) that reduce the value of your investment over time.
+You will also pay fees to a custodian that will hold your assets.
+Additionally, you will typically pay transaction fees when we buy and sell an investment for your account.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 Please also see our Brochure for additional details.